lukapiplica/lukapiplica/README.md

    It has long been known that big companies like Google and Facebook are spying on us.
 They put us in a position where a normal citizen is monitored 24 hours a day.
 Unfortunately, in Bosnia and Herzegovina, the topic of digital privacy is not so much mentioned.
 Why do companies have the right to collect data about us at all ?

-   I signed up for volunteer work at [EFF] (https://www.eff.org/), a non-profit organization that fights these parasites from companies.
+   I signed up for volunteer work at [EFF](https://www.eff.org/), a non-profit organization that fights these parasites from companies.

    Your privacy, your control over your data and your freedom of speech on the internet !